Almería in Spain: a large-scale agricultural development

 When you buy out of season food, such as tomatoes, lettuce, cucumbers and lettuce, chances are they were grown in and around Almería.
 The scheme delivers over half of Europe’s fruit and vegetables.
 As a result of this, the development brings over US$1.5 billion a year in income to the area.

-changes in diet as people eat more fruit and vegetables
+- changes in diet as people eat more fruit and vegetables

-improved transport infrastructure and new, fast transport methods, which have reduced transport costs
+- improved transport infrastructure and new, fast transport methods, which have reduced transport costs

-the development of plastic used to build the greenhouses
+- the development of plastic used to build the greenhouses

-the area receives around 3,000 hours of sun per year and, with an average temperature of 20 °C crops can be grown in the winter without the need for additional heating, therefore reducing costs
+- the area receives around 3,000 hours of sun per year and, with an average temperature of 20 °C crops can be grown in the winter without the need for additional heating, therefore reducing costs

-immigrants provide cheap labour
+- immigrants provide cheap labour

-the region has received additional funding from the Spanish Government and the EU
+- the region has received additional funding from the Spanish Government and the EU

 The success of the greenhouses has led to them covering the plain of Dalías, extending up the valleys of the Alpujarra hills, one of Spain’s unspoilt areas.
-Hydroponics is used to grow almost all the plants.
+Hydroponics is used to grow almost all plants.
 Zoom in to the map below to explore the area.

 What have been the advantages and disadvantages of the large-scale agricultural development at Almería, Spain?